Short bit of calculus.

 The Hubble constant appears not to be constant.
-Recent observations from the Wilkinson Microwave Anisotropy Probe — the same spacecraft responsible for the current best value of the Hubble constant — show that the rate of expansion of the universe is increasing.
+Observations first made in 1998 show that the rate of expansion of the universe is increasing.
 If the universe began with a big bang 13.8 billion years ago it just might end with a big rip, 20 billion years in the future.
 The reason is that there's more to the universe than meets the eye.
 Much more.

 What you see isn't what you get.

-Only 4% of the universe is thought to be made of ordinary matter — mostly atoms, nuclei, electrons, photons, and neutrinos.
+Only 4% of the universe is thought to be made of ordinary stuff — atoms, nuclei, electrons, photons, and neutrinos.
 Another 23% is dark matter — "dark" because it interacts gravitationally like ordinary matter, but not electromagnetically.
-Thus it cannot be "seen" with electromagnetic radiation like light, x‑rays, or radio waves.
+Thus it cannot be "seen" with electromagnetic radiation like light, x-rays, or radio waves.
 (Dark matter is discussed in more detail in a previous section of this book.)
 The remaining 73% of the universe — the overwhelming majority — is in the form of dark energy.
-Dark energy is really odd, not only because it can't be seen, but also because it acts like negative mass.
+Dark energy is really odd, not only because it can't be seen, but also because it acts a lot like negative mass.
 That is, it strives to expand space rather than compress it.
 Despite its preeminence, dark energy has only the feeblest effect on the local space around us.
 (In this context "local" refers to everything within out galaxy and nearly everything from here to the nearest thousand galaxies.)
 Small though it is, this tiny effect adds up until it dominates the behavior of the space in the universe as a whole.
 Dark energy may be tiny but it is everywhere.
 Like a swarm of mosquitoes at a summer picnic, dark energy has enough of an effect to ruin the whole party.